cdbharath/oculo-control/README.md

 The algorithm is implemented totally using Keras, tensorflow backend.
 The data should be pre processed accordingly.
 The model used here is sequential model.
 The features are the outputs amplitude from the two channels.
 The output is passes through embedding and convolution layer.

 Then the output is pooled and the output data is normalized.
 The resultant is sent to LSTM layer and made dense to give an output.
-Only algorithm is made, yet to be tested.

 ### Application: